 Just-a-Mere Organic Farm is located in Creston and is stewarded by Danny and Miranda Turner and their amazing farm team.
 The Turners have been pioneers in the already vibrant and productive Creston Valley, where theirs is the first orchard in the valley to become certified organic.
-Just-a-mere supplies us with spectacular cherries in season, and amazing cherry juice and apple cider all year.
+Just-a-mere supplies us with spectacular cherries and blueberries in season, and amazing cherry juice and apple cider all year.

 Read on to learn more about this great True Local supplier.